VictorAvelar/mollie-api-go/docs/README.md

 }
 ```

-CapturesList describes a list of captures
+CapturesList describes a list of captures.

 #### type CapturesService